maxtangli/uniSearch/README.md

 ## User Story: a novice unity programmer's workday.

-Suppose you are an novice Unity Programmer in a poker game project, and you are asked to made a scene of poker galary.
+Suppose you are an novice Unity Programmer in a poker game project, and you are asked to made a scene of poker galary like picture below:

-Here's the requirements:

-1. There are totally 52 kinds of poker cards.
-2. Show 5 cards per pages.
-3. User can choose which the color and point of poker cards to shown.

 ![Requirements](https://github.com/maxtangli/uniSearch/blob/master/screenshot/image2.jpg)